Lost in Random: Plot

 In the Kingdom of Random, the fate of all individuals is decided by a cursed black die when they reach the age of 12, with any who roll a six becoming a ward of the Queen as a "Royal Sixer" including Even's twin sister, Odd.
 A year later, Even secretly leaves home and journeys across the six realms of Random to rescue her sister, following a ghost.
 She meets Dicey, a sentient die who has lost nearly all of its pips and allows Even to use magical powers in the form of Cards.

 Even slowly traverses Random, following the ghost.
 In Two-Town, everyone has split personalities based on the Queen's roll.
 Threeburg is ruled by triplets in constant war, each thinking the other was responsible for their father's murder.
 Even finds Fourberg completely destroyed by the Queen.
 Fivetropolis, where the magical Cards are made, has been turned into a factory to produce robots for the Queen.
 Upon reaching Royal Six, Even finds the castle is a complete hoax, a cardboard facsimile, with the whole Queendom overrun with black crystals, before finally entering the Black Die.
 Inside, Even finds all of the children abducted by the Queen are being harvested for their nightmares, to feed three dark gods.
 Even finally locates Odd, but discovers that Odd has been corrupted by the Queen and now willingly serves her.
 After defeating her, Odd's mask is broken, freeing her from the Queen's control.
 Odd uses Dicey to create a portal for the sisters and the abducted children to escape through.
-Fleeing the crumbling castle, the sisters find the suspended body of Princess Natalya, the Queens sister, who died during the game's prologue by random chance, and had been the ghost seen by Even, leading her through Random.
-Enraged, the Queen agreed to harvest children for the dark gods to keep her sister in suspended animation, and abolished all dice to "eliminated randomness."
-She also engineered the catastrophes of the only realms to keep them constantly distracted from the Queen's efforts kidnapping the children.
+Fleeing the crumbling castle, the sisters find the suspended body of Princess Natalya, the Queen' s sister, who died during the game's prologue by random chance, and had been the ghost seen by Even, leading her through Random.
+Enraged, the Queen agreed to harvest children for the dark gods to keep her sister in suspended animation, and abolished all dices to "eliminated randomness."
+She also engineered the catastrophes of the various realms to keep them constantly distracted from the Queen's efforts at kidnapping the children.
 The princess begs the Queen to let her finally die, as even in the time stop, she's in constant suffering.

 The Queen stays behind to fight the dark lords as Even, Odd, Dicey, and the other children escape.
 Dicey produces umbrellas for them to float away on.
 Odd is concerned about where they will end up, but Even does not care as they all float off into the distance.